tahoma2d/tahoma2d_docs/source/interface_overview.rst

 |UI_messagecenter|

-The message center displays in a list the messages Tahoma is sending to the user.
+The message center displays in a list the messages Tahoma2D is sending to the user.
 You can set filters on the messages showed in the panel using the appropriate radio buttons, or you can clear completely the list pressing the Clear button.

 .. _toolbar: